List of International Days of Yoga: 2015

-The first International Day of Yoga was observed around the world on June 21 2015.
+The first International Day of Yoga was observed around the world on June 21, 2015.
+The pivotal event was held at Rajpath in New Delhi, India, where a large number of people, including PM Narendra Modi and dignitaries from many nations, performed 21 asanas (yoga postures) for 35 minutes.
+The Delhi event established two Guinness world records, one for the largest yoga class, of 35,985 people, and other for the largest number of participating nationalities (84 nations).
 The Ministry of AYUSH made the necessary arrangements in India.
-35,985 people, including Narendra Modi and dignitaries from 84 nations, performed 21 asanas (yoga postures) for 35 minutes at Rajpath in New Delhi.
-The day was observed by millions across the world.
-NCC cadets entered the Limca Book of Records for the "largest yoga performance simultaneously by a single uniformed youth organization" by performing at multiple venues.

-The event at Rajpath established two Guinness world records awarded to the Ministry of AYUSH, and received by the minister Shripad Yesso Naik.
-They were for the largest yoga class, of 35,985 people, and for the largest number of participating nationalities (84 nations).
+Apart from India, the event was celebrated across the world including New York, Paris, Beijing, Bangkok, Kuala Lumpur, San Francisco, Seoul, and Seychelles.
 In San Francisco, 5,000 participants gathered in the Marina Green park to do yoga.
+Another record was created by India's NCC cadets, who entered the Limca Book of Records for the "largest yoga performance simultaneously by a single uniformed youth organization" at multiple venues.

 2016

 A senior government official said, "The government of India has decided to take forward the momentum created by the International Day of Yoga, 2015 with more and more active participation of youth during the current year's celebrations."
-The ministry organized an event titled "The National Event of Mass Yoga Demonstration" at Chandigarh, which was to be attended by the Indian Prime Minister.
+The ministry organized an event titled "The National Event of Mass Yoga Demonstration" at Chandigarh, which was attended by the Indian Prime Minister.

 India's Permanent Mission to the UN organized celebrations at the United Nations on June 20 and 21 2016.
 A special event titled "Conversation with Yoga Masters – Yoga for the achievement of the Sustainable Development Goals" was the centerpiece.
-Jaggi Vasudev was the main speaker at the event.
+Sadhguru (Jaggi Vasudev) was the main speaker at the event.